 Disclaimer: I make the bulk of my money on one of these two sites, so obviously, I’m going lean towards the one that helps me make my full-time living working from home.
-If you’ve read other articles on the site, you’ll know right away which one I prefer.
+If you’ve read other articles on the site, you’ll know right away which marketplace I prefer. 🙂

-If you have limited time, are you sure you want to learn every marketplace system all at once (Amazon, eBay, Overstock, Buy, Sears, etc.)?
+If you have limited time, are you sure you want to learn every marketplace system all at once (Amazon, eBay, Walmart, etc.)?

-As a general strategy, I’ve found it best to go with the #1 marketplace, and once I’ve got my systems in place, then branch out to the other selling marketplaces to provide extra income.
-However, one of them creates the lion’s share of profits for those who know how to do it right.
+Start with the #1 Marketplace, and once you’ve got systems in place, then branch out to the other selling marketplaces to provide even more income.
+However, one of these online marketplaces creates the lion’s share of profits for those who know how to do it right.

 There are a few caveats though.
 If you have only one unit of something, and there’s no ISBN or UPC bar code on it, eBay may be a good place for it.